Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ##### Products Views

+* Test that the Products page URL exists
+* Test that the Products page URL is accessible by name
+* Test that the Products page uses the correct template
 * Test the products page view
 * Test the product search functionality
 * Test the categories view